chaserx/reggie/README.md

 For Heroku, make a .gems manifest file as FasterCSV and rubyzip as they are required but not available by default.
 See [http://docs.heroku.com/gems](http://docs.heroku.com/gems)

+Run

+    rake secret

+to generate a new pseudo-random key.

+Replace new generated key with the old key in

+    config/initializers/session_store.rb

 Step 2.

 Modify the semi-static pages and layouts to your liking.
 You'll find them in app/views/page/ and app/views/layouts/page.html.erb, respectively.